MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 /rosout
 ```

-And we can get more details about a certain topic with the `ros2 topic infor /topic` command:
+And we can get more details about a certain topic with the `ros2 topic info /topic` command:
 ```bash
 david@david-ubuntu24:~/ros2_ws$ ros2 topic info /chatter
 Type: std_msgs/msg/String